willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### What do I do if my PC appears to be running slowly?

 The system may be sluggish for many reasons and in most cases this will subside after a few seconds.
-If you are experiencing this over long periods of time:
+If you are experiencing this problem over long periods of time:
-1. Close all un-used application on the Desktop.
+1. Close all unused application on the desktop.
 2. Ensure that your laptop is plugged into a power source.
 3. Ensure that the PC is not warming up.
 4. Lower the visual quality in your Windows Mixed Reality Home.
-5. Ensure that you have the latest graphics drivers for your PC.
-(Please look at the Graphics drivers section).
+5. Ensure that you have the latest graphics drivers for your PC (see the graphics drivers section).

 ### What do I do if my PC is warming up as I run the Mixed Reality experiences?

 To keep your PC cool:
 1. Ensure that the battery is charged and power source is plugged in.
-2. Make sure that the fans that blow air into / out of PC are not blocked.
+2. Make sure that the fans that blow air into or out of the PC are not blocked.
 3. Use the PC in a relatively cool environment.
 4. Make sure there are no heat sources (for example, the sun or heat vents) pointed at the PC.